alemart/surgescript/docs/reference/array.md

 Number of characters: 3
 ```

-> **Note:**
->
+!!! warning "Caution!"

-> Whenever you define a array, you spawn a new object.
-One is advised to **NOT** define arrays within states, because the code within states run continuously.
-Therefore, new objects will be created at every frame, not just once.
+    Whenever you define an array, you spawn a new object.
+You are advised to **NOT** define arrays within states, because the code within the states run continuously.
+New objects will be created at every frame, not just once.
+In the above example, the `characters` array is defined as an [object-level variable](/tutorials/variables#scoping).

 Properties
 ----------